Soliton decomposition of the Box-Ball System: Postponed proofs

 For example, for the finite sequence $\eta=\oplus\oplus\ominus\oplus\oplus\ominus\ominus\oplus\oplus\oplus\ominus\ominus\ominus\ominus\ominus$ the algorithm would produce the words $\ominus^\infty\oplus$, $\ominus^\infty\oplus^2$, $\ominus^\infty\oplus^2\ominus$, $\ominus^\infty\oplus^2\underline{\ominus\oplus}$, $\ominus^\infty\oplus^3$, $\ominus^\infty\oplus^3\ominus$, $\ominus^\infty\oplus^3\ominus^2$, $\ominus^\infty\oplus^3\ominus^2\oplus$, $\ominus^\infty\oplus^3\underline{\ominus^2\oplus^2}$, $\ominus^\infty\oplus^4$, $\ominus^\infty\oplus^4\ominus$, $\ominus^\infty\oplus^4\ominus^2$, $\ominus^\infty\oplus^4\ominus^3$, $\ominus^\infty\underline{\oplus^4\ominus^4}$, and $\ominus^\infty\ominus=\ominus^\infty$, identifying a $1$-soliton, a $2$-soliton and a $4$-soliton.
 For the example in Fig.~\ref{fig:algo}, it produces $\ominus^\infty\oplus$, $\ominus^\infty\oplus^2$, $\ominus^\infty\oplus^3$, $\ominus^\infty\oplus^4$, $\ominus^\infty\oplus^4\ominus$, $\ominus^\infty\oplus^4\ominus^2$, $\ominus^\infty\oplus^4\ominus^2\oplus$, $\ominus^\infty\oplus^4\ominus^2\underline{\oplus\ominus}$, $\ominus^\infty\oplus^4\ominus^2\oplus$, $\ominus^\infty\oplus^4\underline{\ominus^2\oplus^2}$, $\ominus^\infty\oplus^5$, $\ominus^\infty\oplus^5\ominus$, $\ominus^\infty\oplus^5\underline{\ominus\oplus}$, $\ominus^\infty\oplus^5\ominus$, $\ominus^\infty\oplus^5\ominus^2$, $\ominus^\infty\oplus^5\ominus^3$, $\ominus^\infty\oplus^5\ominus^4$, $\ominus^\infty\oplus^5\ominus^4\oplus$, $\ominus^\infty\oplus^5\ominus^4\oplus^2$, $\ominus^\infty\oplus^5\ominus^4\oplus^2\ominus$, $\ominus^\infty\oplus^5\ominus^4\oplus^2\underline{\ominus\oplus}$, $\ominus^\infty\oplus^5\ominus^4\oplus^3$, $\ominus^\infty\oplus^5\ominus^4\oplus^3\ominus$, $\ominus^\infty\oplus^5\ominus^4\oplus^3\ominus^2$, $\ominus^\infty\oplus^5\ominus^4\underline{\oplus^3\ominus^3}$, $\ominus^\infty\underline{\oplus^5\ominus^5}$, identifying three $1$-solitons, a $2$-soliton, a $3$-soliton, and a $5$-soliton.

 Let us call \emph{$\oplus$-alternating suffix} (or simply \emph{$\oplus$-suffix}) a finite word $\omega$ which is either empty or starts with $\oplus$ and such that each run in the word is strictly longer than the next one.
 So the above algorithm always produces words given by $\ominus^\infty$ followed by a $\oplus$-suffix.
 We define \emph{$\ominus$-suffix} in the obvious way.
 The \emph{net value} $v(\omega)$ of a finite suffix $\omega$ is the number of $\oplus$'s minus the number of $\ominus$'s.
+We will use the following observation about the above procedure.